leoshimo/vrs/docs/README.md

 # Building the documentation

-The documentation is Markdown, rendered with markdown-it-py.
-`TODO.org` remains in the repository; links to it open its source on GitHub.
-The landing copy lives in `index.md`; its composition lives in `tools/docs/landing.html`, `landing.css`, and `landing.js`.
+Edit the Markdown pages in `docs/`.
+The sphere landing page combines [`index.md`](index.md) with the template in [`tools/docs/landing.html`](../tools/docs/landing.html); its styles and behavior live in `docs/landing.css` and `docs/landing.js`.
 The selected visual assets and regeneration instructions are in [`tools/visuals`](../tools/visuals/README.md).

 The exporter lives in [`tools/docs/build.py`](../tools/docs/build.py).
 It adds the shared page layout, navigation, repository link, and code highlighting.
 [`site.css`](site.css) styles the pages; [`site.js`](site.js) handles the contents and copy buttons.
+All generated pages and copied assets go into `_site/`, which Git ignores.
+Source files stay in place; source links open GitHub.
 Examples are displayed, never evaluated during export.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/), then run: